sjahr/moveit2_tutorials/doc/how_to_guides/parallel_planning/parallel_planning_tutorial.rst

     MotionPlanResponse PlanningComponent::plan(
       const MultiPipelinePlanRequestParameters& parameters,
-      SolutionCallbackFunction solution_selection_callback,
+      SolutionSelectionFunction solution_selection_function,
       StoppingCriterionFunction stopping_criterion_callback)

 This function tries to plan a trajectory from a start state to a goal state that satisfies a set of constraints.
 Based on the configuration provided by the :code:`parameters`, multiple threads are launched and each tries to solve the planning problem with a different planning pipeline.
 Please keep in mind, that no solution is also a possible result.
-Once all pipelines have been terminated. the :code:`solution_selection_callback` is called to determine which solution is returned as :code:`MotionPlanResponse`.
+Once all pipelines have been terminated. the :code:`solution_selection_function` is called to determine which solution is returned as :code:`MotionPlanResponse`.
 By default, all pipelines use their time budget defined by the :code:`planning_time` field of the :code:`MultiPipelinePlanRequestParameters`, but it is possible to terminate the parallel planning earlier by using the :code:`stopping_criterion_callback`.
 This function is called whenever a pipeline produces a solution during the parallel planning process and, if the stopping criterion is met, terminates pipelines that have not found a solution yet.